tarurata/resume-editor/README.md

 ## 🤝 Contributing

 1. Check the [PRD](docs/PRD.md) for feature specifications
+2. Review the [Schema Documentation](docs/SCHEMA.md) for data model details
-2. Use the [issue templates](.github/ISSUE_TEMPLATE/) for bug reports and feature requests
+3. Use the [issue templates](.github/ISSUE_TEMPLATE/) for bug reports and feature requests
-3. Follow the [Cursor rules](.cursorrules) for development guidelines
+4. Follow the [Cursor rules](.cursorrules) for development guidelines

 ## 📄 License